 TOWN OF GREENBURGH BOARD OF ETHICS

 Agenda items may not necessarily be taken in the above order.
-Also, listing of item on agenda is subject to time permitting to reach the item prior to the scheduled conclusion of the meeting.
+Also, listing of items on the agenda is subject to time permitted to reach the item prior to the scheduled conclusion of the meeting.

-Pursuant to Town Code 570-11(F) All written opinions, advisory opinions, findings and recommendations shall be a matter of public record and shall be filed in the office of the Town Clerk.
+Pursuant to Town Code 570-1l(F) all written opinions, advisory opinions, findings and recommendations shall be a matter of public record and shall be filed in the office of the Town Clerk.
 Prior to the time of issuance, to the extent required and permitted by law, all deliberations shall be confidential and information shall be kept confidential.

-Board of Ethics Rule 4(j): “It is the intent of the BOE, subject to reasonable rules as it may impose, to allow the public to speak.
-A public comment period my be scheduled on the agenda.
+Board of Ethics Rule 4UJ: "It is the intent of the BOE, subject to reasonable rules as it may impose, to allow the public to speak.
+A public comment period may be scheduled on the agenda.
 Public comment is subject to the necessary rule of avoiding excessive repetition, obstructionism or personal attacks.
-The Chair or a majority of the members may rule that a speaker is out-of-order, and upon such ruling by the majority of members preset the speaker may not speak further at the meeting.
+The Chair, or a majority of the members, may rule that a speaker is out-of-order, and upon such ruling by the majority of members present, the speaker may not speak further at the meeting.